harishkolanu235/Devops_Tutorials/Docker/01-Docker_Commands.md

     # docker container ps
     ~~~

-15. To Display the all the containers ether running or stop.
+15. To Display the last running container..
     ~~~
+    # docker container ps -l
+    ~~~

+16. To Display the all the containers ether running or stop.
+    ~~~
     # docker container ps  -a
     ~~~

-16. To Display the particular number of the containers ether running or stop.
+17. To Display the particular number of the containers ether running or stop.
     ~~~
     # docker container ps -n 2
     ~~~

-17. To stop the container
+18. To stop the container
     ~~~
     # docker container stop  <cid>
     ~~~

-18. To start the already existed container
+19. To start the already existed container
     ~~~
     # docker container start  <cid>
     ~~~
-19. To delete the images
+20. To delete the images
     ~~~
     # docker rmi  <img_name>
     ~~~

-20. To delete all the images
+21. To delete all the images
     ~~~
     # docker rmi  $(docker images -q)
     ~~~

-21. To delete the container
+22. To delete the container
     ~~~
     # docker rm  <cid>
     ~~~

-22. To delete all the running container
+23. To delete all the running container

     ~~~
     # docker rm  $(docker ps  -q)  --force
     ~~~

-23. To delete all the container weather running or not
+24. To delete all the container weather running or not
     ~~~
     # docker rm  $(docker ps  -a -q)  --force
     or
     # docker container prune
     ~~~

-24. to pause the processes in a running container.
+25. to pause the processes in a running container.
     ~~~
     # docker  pause  <cid>  or  <cname>
     ~~~

-25. to unpause the processes in a running container.
+26. to unpause the processes in a running container.
     ~~~
     # docker  unpause  <cid>  or  <cname>
     ~~~
-26. To see the processes within a container
+27. To see the processes within a container
     ~~~
     # docker  top  <cid>  or  <cname>
     ~~~

-27. to run a contaner with memory
+28. to run a contaner with memory
     ~~~
     # docker run -d -m 300M centos
     ~~~

-28. To see the statistics of running containers
+29. To see the statistics of running containers
     ~~~
     # docker stats  <cid>
     ~~~

-29. To see the full information of containers
+30. To see the full information of containers
     ~~~
     # docker inspect  <c_id>
     ~~~

-30. To know the logs of container
+31. To know the logs of container
     ~~~
     # docker logs <c_id>
     ~~~

-31. To know the comtinous logs of container
+32. To know the comtinous logs of container
     ~~~
     # docker logs <c_id> -f
     ~~~

-32. To know the docker information
+33. To know the docker information
     ~~~
     # docker system info
     ~~~

-33. To change the container name
+34. To change the container name
     ~~~
     # docker rename <old_name> <new_name>
     ~~~

-34. To copy a file to container
+35. To copy a file to container
     ~~~
     # docker container cp <file_path> <container_id>:<dest_path>
     ~~~